WonderPro/.github/README.md

 In case you are too busy to study the content or solve exercises, you can still access the material provided anytime, once you are a part of this group.
 Morever even the discussions on the whatsapp group or the meetups will enhance your knowledge.

 ### Who would be my mentors?
 There will be three mentors in total.
 These mentors are students just like you but have a deep expertise in coding.
-Morever ther will always be experianced personell from WonderBiz to support in case of any shortfall.
+Morever there will always be experianced personell from WonderBiz to support in case of any shortfall.

 ### Who is managing this?
 There are two student coordinators who will manage this program and ensure that there are no shortfalls.